-Any graduate student or post-doc working on snow or in some snow related field, this year especially in sea ice measurements and modeling, is welcome to participate.
+Any graduate student or post-doc working on snow or in some snow related field, this year especially in climate change and impacts on human and nature, is welcome to participate.
 Those fields include everybody interested in cryospheric sciences.

 Due to the limited number of places, admission to the course is a two-step process.

 1. Application - You will first apply to the course by filling the online application form.
 Applications will close on October 20, 2019, 24:00 UCT.
 The applications will be judged by a committee (Juha Lemmetyinen, Marie Dumont, Martin Schneebeli, Neige Calonne).
 The link to the online application is here

 2. Registration - You will receive an invitation for registration, based on the evaluation made by the committee, until November 1, 2019.
 Please register until November 17, 2019 otherwise your place will be given to another applicant.